LearnWeb3DAO/ICO/README.md

   RINKEBY_PRIVATE_KEY="add-the-rinkeby-private-key-here"
   ```

 - Lets deploy the contract to `rinkeby` network.
-Create a new file named `deploy.js` under the `scripts` folder
+Create a new file, or replace the existing default file, named `deploy.js` under the `scripts` folder

 - Now we would write some code to deploy the contract in `deploy.js` file.